How can I help?

 • Please speak to your Placement School about the situation you are in to ask their advice and see if there is any way that they can help you commute to placement during the strike.
 There is a chance that one of the school staff members who drives may live in a similar area to you and be able to drive you all or part of the journey.

-• Contact the Partnership Team on Carnegie.partnerships@leedsbeckett.ac.uk or 0113 812 1761 and your Link Tutor as soon as you know there is going to be an issue and let us know.
+• Contact the Partnership Team on Carnegie.partnerships@leedsbeckett.ac.uk or 0113 812 1761 and your university Lead Mentor as soon as you know there is going to be an issue and let us know.
 We will look at various options internally to see if we can help and feed these back to you as soon as possible.

-• If you have absolutely no way of getting into school students will use this time to undertake appropriate work-related activities in line with instructions from your Placement School / Mentor.
-Students would then make up the missed days of placement after the end of the placement at a mutually agreed time with the Placement School and University.
+• If you have absolutely no way of getting into school students will use this time to undertake appropriate work-related activities in line with instructions from your Placement School or school-based Mentor.